openservicebrokerapi/servicebroker/spec.md

 ## Blocking Operations

-Service brokers do not have to support concurrent requests that act on the same set of resources.
-If a service broker receives a request that it is not able to process due to other activity being done on that resource then the service broker MUST reject the request with a HTTP `422 Unprocessable Entity` error and the following body:
+Service Brokers do not have to support concurrent requests that mutate the same resource.
+If a service broker receives a request that it is not able to process due to other activity being done on that resource then the service broker MUST reject the request with a HTTP `422 Unprocessable Entity` error and the following body (see [Service Broker Errors](#service-broker-errors):

 ```
 {